 UH Mānoa is home to some of the world’s most unique research facilities.

-UH Mānoa's location in Hawaiʻi makes it home to some of the world's most unique research facilities, including the Hawaiʻi Institute of Geophysics & Planetology with laboratories in cosmochemistry, infrared spectroscopy, infrasound, paleomagnetics, and Raman spectroscopy.
+This includes the Hawaiʻi Institute of Geophysics and Planetology, with laboratories in cosmochemistry, infrared spectroscopy, infrasound, paleomagnetics and Raman spectroscopy.

-The Hawaiʻi Institute of Marine Biology at Coconut Island offers year-round access to Kaneʻohe Bay as well as flumes simulating coral reef flat environments, reef microcosm tanks, controlled tidal ponds, and much more.
+The Hawaiʻi Institute of Marine Biology at Coconut Island offers year-round access to Kāneʻohe Bay as well as flumes simulating coral reef flat environments, reef microcosm tanks, controlled tidal ponds and much more.